MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     (1234, 'Wheel'),
     (5678, 'Seat');

-    --Execute the stored procedure and select from the table and note the results you get as a member of the Workspace Admin role.
+    --Execute the stored procedure and select from the table and note the results you get as a member of the **Workspace Admin** role.
 Look for output from the stored procedure on the 'Messages' tab.
       EXEC dbo.sp_PrintMessage;

     SELECT * FROM dbo.Parts
      ```

-3. Next `DENY SELECT` permissions on the table to a user  who is a member of the Workspace Viewer role and `GRANT EXECUTE` on the procedure to the same user.
-Replace `[<username>@<your_domain>.com]` with a user name from your environment that is a member of the workspace viewer role.
+3. Next `DENY SELECT` permissions on the table to a user who is a member of the **Workspace Viewer** role and `GRANT EXECUTE` on the procedure to the same user.
+Replace `[<username>@<your_domain>.com]` with a user name from your environment that is a member of the **Workspace Viewer** role.

      ```tsql
     DENY SELECT on dbo.Parts to [<username>@<your_domain>.com];